 This week in GPS is a weekly link roundup of (mostly) GPS related odds and ends, from GPS Tracklog and other places around the Web.
-This week’s featured image is the Russian Soyuz rocket that launched the two Galileo satellites last Friday into what turned out to be the wrong orbit.
-Oops… read more
+This week’s featured image is one of Magellan’s three new massive GPS units released this week.
+All three units measure 7 inches and are designed for larger vehicles. read more

 This week in GPS is a weekly link roundup of (mostly) GPS related odds and ends, from GPS Tracklog and other places around the Web.
-This week’s featured image is a cheerful kitty modeling Pawtrack, a GPS tracker designed specifically for cats.
-Check out our article below for more information: read more
+This week’s featured image is a drone created by Northrop Grumman, who was accused of faking tests on GPS units installed in thousands of drones and other tech. read more

 Everyone knows that teen drivers sometimes are not the safest, and no one can deny how nerve-wracking it can be handing your keys to a new driver and watching them drive off by themselves for the first time.
 So, Agilis Systems, LLC, a fleet management and asset tracking company, came up with a solution created specifically for consumers–the MOTOsafety Teen Driving Coach.

 The MOTOsafety driving coach is actually two separate parts—a GPS device that hooks into your teen’s car and various notifications, alerts and daily driving reports sent directly to you to help monitor your child’s driving habits.
 The device can be plugged in or hardwired to the car and provides realtime tracking so parents always know if a child has arrived safely.
 Parents can set interactive map boundaries with alerts if they are crossed and track speeding and other bad driving habits. read more